osm-search/Nominatim/docs/api/Reverse.md

-The `address` layer contains all places that make up an address: address points with house numbers, streets, inhabited places (suburbs, villages, cities, states tec.) and administrative boundaries.
+The `address` layer contains all places that make up an address: address points with house numbers, streets, inhabited places (suburbs, villages, cities, states etc.) and administrative boundaries.

 The `poi` layer selects all point of interest.
-This includes classic POIs like restaurants, shops, hotels but also less obvious features like recycling bins, guideposts or benches.
+This includes classic points of interest like restaurants, shops, hotels but also less obvious features like recycling bins, guideposts or benches.

 The `railway` layer includes railway infrastructure like tracks.
 Note that in Nominatim's standard configuration, only very few railway features are imported into the database.

-The `natural` layer collects feautures like rivers, lakes and mountains.
-While the `manmade` layer functions as a catch-all for features not covered by the other layers.
+The `natural` layer collects feautures like rivers, lakes and mountains while the `manmade` layer functions as a catch-all for features not covered by the other layers.